Multimodal Financial Foundation Models (MFFMs): Progress, Prospects, and Challenges: Landscape of MFFMs: Progress and Prospect

-Recent progress of MultiModal LLMs (MM-LLMs) has attracted research efforts to explore their financial counterparts.
-First, we present a case study of our first-hand MFFM training experience to illustrate the life-cycle of MFFM development.
-Then, we summarize the latest development of MM-LLMs.
+Recent progress in foundation models with enhanced multimodal capabilities has attracted research efforts to explore their financial counterparts.
+First, through a case study, we present our own first-hand experiences of training a MFFM model and illustrate a reference lifecycle.
+Then, we summarize the latest development in the general-purpose domain.
 Subsequently, we describe the progress of MFFMs from three aspects: benchmark, model, and dataset.
 At the end, we highlight the prospects for MFFMs.